CiscoDevNet/terraform-provider-intersight/website/docs/r/fabric_pc_operation.html.markdown

 ## Argument Reference
 The following arguments are supported:
 * `account_moid`:(string)(ReadOnly) The Account ID for this managed object.
+* `admin_action`:(string) An operation that has to be perfomed on the port channel.
+Default value is None which means there will be no implicit port operation triggered.* `None` - No admin triggered action.* `SetUserLabel` - Admin triggered operation to set the user label on the port channel.
 * `admin_state`:(string) Admin configured state to disable the port channel.* `Enabled` - Admin configured Enabled State.* `Disabled` - Admin configured Disabled State.
 * `ancestors`:(Array)(ReadOnly) An array of relationships to moBaseMo resources.
 This complex property has following sub-properties: